prazit/DConvers/readme.md

 int | 0,1,2,3,... | long number
 dec | 0.00,... | big decimal number
-string | string | character array as string
+string | string | character array as string date | yyyy/MM/dd HH:mm:ss | date time string in the default pattern or custom pattern in a FORMAT calculator and some output configuration.

 ### Conversion File